Chrystal A. George Mwangi

 Structures of opportunity for historically underrepresented, immigrant, and international students moving into and through higher education; mobility, migration, and the internationalization of higher education; African and African Diaspora populations in higher education; race, diversity, and equity in higher education

-Chrystal A. George Mwangi, PhD is an Associate Professor in the Higher Education Program at George Mason University.
+Chrystal A. George Mwangi, PhD is a Professor in the Higher Education Program at George Mason University.
+She also serves as Director of the Higher Education Program and Director of the School of Integrative Studies Graduate Programs.
 Her scholarship centers on (1) structures of opportunity and inequity impacting the trajectories of racially minoritized students into and through college; (2) (in)equity in higher education internationalization and the use of higher education as a tool for international mobility/migration; (3) African and African Diaspora populations in higher education, emphasizing the impact of race, racism and coloniality.
 Some of her recent research projects examine the educational experiences of Black immigrant collegians; the role of family and local community in college access and success; the racialization of international students; and diversity, equity, and inclusion goals within global higher education.

 Dr. George Mwangi is a recipient of NAFSA’s Innovative Research in International Education Award and has also received a Comparative & International Education Society (CIES) Study Abroad and International Student SIG Best Article Award.
 Her work has been published in journals including Harvard Educational Review, Higher Education, Research in Higher Education, Review of Higher Education, and Teachers College Record.

-Dr. George Mwangi is an Associate Editor for the Journal for Diversity in Higher Education and serves on the editorial boards of the Journal of College Student Development and Review of Higher Education.
+Dr. George Mwangi is a Senior Associate Editor for the Review of Higher Education and has served on multiple editorial boards including for the Journal of College Student Development and Journal of Diversity in Higher Education.
 She has served in leadership and service positions with the Association for the Study of Higher Education (ASHE), American Educational Research Association (AERA), and Comparative & International Education Society (CIES).
 Prior to becoming a faculty member, she worked for a number of years as a college administrator including positions in undergraduate admissions, multicultural affairs, student conduct, and academic advising.

 2021-2022, Co-Principal Investigator - From ‘Cash Cows’ to ‘Yellow Peril’: Examining the Positioning of Asian International Students in the United States in Contentious Times.
 Spencer Foundation ($44,293)